AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 >[!NOTE]
 >
->This option can be disabled by the Analytics administrator.
+>This option can be disabled by the Analytics administrator, as described in [Preferences](/help/analyze/analysis-workspace/user-preferences.md).
 If you can't share a public link as described in this section, your Analytics administrator has disabled this ability.

 To share a public link to an Analysis Workspace project: